micc83/acf-fonticonpicker/README.md

 ### Installation

-This add-on can be treated as both a WP plugin and a theme include.
+This add-on can be treated as a WP plugin, a composer package or a theme include.

-**Install as Plugin**
+**Install as WP Plugin**

-1. Copy the 'acf-fonticonpicker' folder into your plugins folder
+1. Copy the whole content of the repository in a new `acf-fonticonpicker` folder within your `wp-content/plugins` folder
 2. Activate the plugin via the Plugins admin page

 **Install with Composer**